Symptoms of Depression in MenEn Español (Spanish Version)

 - Thoughts of death or suicide; suicide attempts

 Some men may exhibit more symptoms than others.

 Untreated depression has been linked to suicide.
 Men die by suicide more often than women, even though women make more suicide attempts.
-This could relate to the fact that women seek help more than men do.
-Also, men have more access to firearms.
-Attempting suicide with a gun is more lethal than other methods.
+This could relate to the fact that women seek help more than men do or that men choose more lethal means.

 be taken seriously.

 - Talk about feelings of hopelessness and giving up

 - Plan for death, such as giving away favorite possessions

 - Withdraw from family and friends